Summer Institute in Advanced Research Methods for Science, Technology, Engineering, and Mathematics Education Research

 Instructor: Guanglei Hong

-Causal mediation analysis is suitable for investigating WHY an intervention generates or fails to generate an impact and thereby explicitly tests the intervention theory.
+Causal moderation and mediation analyses are suitable for investigating WHY, for WHOM, and under WHAT conditions an intervention generates or fails to generate an impact and thereby explicitly tests the intervention theory.
 The evidence may suggest whether there is a need to modify the intervention theory or to simply enhance its implementation.
-This issue is critical for evaluating new STEM curricula such as the one described in the stylized case.
-A randomized experiment guarantees unbiased estimates of the treatment effects on the outcome and on the mediators but not of the effect of a mediator on the outcome.
-This is because the latter is often confounded by selection bias.
+A causal decomposition analysis asks how much of the existing disparity in an outcome between sociodemographic groups would potentially be reduced if a hypothetical or an actual set of interventions would disrupt a certain mechanism that maintains or exacerbates the inequality during the intermediate process.
+A randomized experiment guarantees unbiased estimation of the average treatment effects on the outcome and on the mediators for the overall population or subpopulations; however, the effect of a mediator on the outcome could be confounded by pretreatment and post-treatment covariates, which will introduce selection bias.
 Further complications arise when the mediator-outcome relationship differs across the treatment conditions.
-For example, a certain instructional strategy may show great benefit only under the experimental condition that trains teachers to take advantage of its benefit; the same strategy may not be as effective under the control condition.
 Conventional statistical methods most familiar to STEM education researchers tend to be inadequate for studying causal mechanisms because they typically overlook the threats to causal claims.
-The goal of this course is to equip students with basic knowledge and analytic skills for conducting causal mediation analysis.
-The course will introduce cutting-edge methodological concepts (Pearl, 2001) and analytic approaches and will contrast them with conventional strategies including multiple regression, path analysis, and structural equation modeling.
-We will examine several innovative strategies for causal mediation analysis (Imai, Keele, & Tingley, 2010; Valeri & VanderWeele, 2013) and will highlight a new weighting-based strategy with application to STEM education research (Hong, 2010; Hong & Nomi, 2012; Qin & Hong, 2017; Qin et al, 2019, in press).
-The latter has been endorsed as “a simple unified approach” for causal mediation analysis (Lange, Vansteelandt, & Bekaert, 2012).
-Last but not least, the course will conclude with a discussion of sensitivity analysis for assessing the potential impact of hidden bias (Hong, Qin, & Yang, 2018).
-The textbook “Causality in a Social World: Moderation, Mediation, and Spill-Over” (Hong, 2015) will be supplemented with other readings reflecting latest developments and controversies.
-The course content is organized around application examples, many of which are drawn from STEM education research.
+This training module will introduce cutting-edge methodological concepts and analytic approaches and will contrast them with conventional strategies including multiple regression, path analysis, and structural equation modeling.
+We will examine several innovative strategies and will highlight a weighting-based strategy with application to STEM education research.
+The latter has been endorsed as “a simple unified approach” for causal mediation analysis.
+The module will conclude with a discussion of sensitivity analysis for assessing the potential impact of hidden bias.
+The textbook “Causality in a Social World: Moderation, Mediation, and Spill-Over” will be supplemented with other readings reflecting latest developments and controversies.
+The content is organized around application examples, many of which are drawn from STEM education research.
 Instructional format will include lectures, small group and whole class discussions, and exercises for assessing conceptual understanding and analytic skills.
 Fellows will practice applying the causal concepts and methods to their own data.

 REFERENCES: